ArtTHEbard/LearnMikrotik/pages/Lesson7.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/whm-gAMj7tg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Docs
+Becoming familiar with SSH and router services is an essential part of understanding and managing your network secuirity and accessibility.
+While VPNs can give you a more secure and straightforward approach to remote access, knowing how to utilize SSH is still an important step to achiving better network control and security.
+We suggest that SSH only be used for administrative purposes, and not the main way used to access the network remotely.

 ## Connecting to MikroTik Using SSH
 ### Step 1: Install Putty